timbryandev/get-five/README.md

 Guess the 5 letter word with a mastermind codebreaking style game play with no play restrictions - my wife loves the game this is based on but hates having to wait for the next word to be released.

-Can currently be played over at https://get-five-timbryandev.vercel.app/
+Production build can be played over at https://get-five.timbryan.dev

-Things I'd like it to do that the original doesn't:
+Things I'd like it to do:

-- [x] No daily play limit - use an API to give us as many random words as we like
+- [x] Use an API to give us as many random, varied words as possible
+- [ ] Hint button to reveal first letter
+- [ ] Attempt history as a graph showing averages of how many guesses were needed to get a correct answer
 - [ ] Add timer for current game
 - [ ] Save best time and display as "Record:"
-- [ ] Increase/decrease difficulty by increasing/decreasing word length
+- [ ] 4 and 6 letter modes
 - [ ] Map difficulty against best times and display respective time to current difficulty
 - [ ] More fun, mobile-optimised styling